Paul HowardArticles, Blog, Champagne, France, Sparkling Wine

 Rosé Champagne for summer drinking

-The popularity of Rosé Champagne has fluctuated ever since Veuve Cliquot made the first one.
+The popularity of Rosé Champagne has fluctuated ever since Veuve Clicquot made the first one.
 After all, pink fizz symbolises decadence, hedonism, and romance.
-Once, the majority of Champagne producers didn’t make it, not even all the big names.
-Despite this, nowadays, Rosé Champagne accounts for a valuable 10% of the total Champagne market.
-Hence, since the early noughties, it has become an essential part of nearly every Champagne House range.
+Once, the majority of Champagne producers didn’t make it, and it was not even made by all the big names.
+This has changed, and nowadays, Rosé Champagne accounts for a valuable 10% of the total Champagne market.

 Rosé Champagne varies in quality.

-Making Rosé Champagne needs extra steps in the process and this presents other winemaking challenges.
+Making Rosé Champagne needs extra steps in the process, and this presents other winemaking challenges.
 Rosé Champagne usually blends red and white base wines.
 Most producers use a small portion of Pinot Noir to make still red wine.
 It’s added to the white base wines before the second fermentation in the bottle.

 However, the other way to achieve pinkness is with brief skin contact with the Pinot grapes.
 This method is known as saignée.
 It makes a pale pink juice which is harder to control consistently, as the colour will vary each vintage.
 Either method can make excellent or mediocre wine.